-- Social media use is roughly equivalent across race, gender, income level, as well as community (urban/suburban).
+- Social media use is roughly equivalent across race, gender, income level, and community (urban/suburban).

 - 79 percent of college graduates use at least one social media site, whereas just 60 percent of those with a high school degree or less use social networks.

-Most people like to use social media at least once a day, but which networks are they most likely to use daily?
-The most recent data from Pew, which took a look at usage from 2019, found the following breakdown for U.S. social media use by platform.
+Most people like to use social media on a daily basis, but which networks are they most likely to use daily?
+The most recent data from Pew, which looked at usage from 2019, found the following breakdown for U.S. social media use by platform.

 As you can see, Facebook and Instagram remain the leaders in terms of market penetration.

-Twitter has nowhere near the market penetration it once had, but it has also kept a firm handle on its niche market.
-It's unlikely it will be going anywhere anytime soon, though stranger things have happened.
+Twitter has nowhere near the market penetration it once had, but it has kept a firm handle on its niche market.
+It's unlikely it will go anywhere anytime soon, though stranger things have happened.

 Social Media and the Covid-19 Pandemic

 The outbreak of COVID-19 has changed so much about the world in which we live.
-Since many of these changes have meant relying on the internet for more than we used to, it should come as no surprise that social media use has changed considerably during this past year.
+Since many of these changes have meant relying on the internet for more than we used to, it should be no surprise that social media use has changed considerably during this past year.

 Here are some surprising stats about social media and the pandemic: